-Jon is a founding partner, having co-founded Polaris with Steve Arnold and Terry McGuire in 1996.
+Jon is a founding partner, having co-founded Polaris Partners with Steve Arnold and Terry McGuire in 1996.

 Prior to Polaris, in 1984, Jon was rescued from a career in the law when he was hired as an associate and mentored by Bill Egan, a co-founder of Burr, Egan, Deleage & Co.
 (BEDCO”), as described in Udayan Gupta’s, “Done Deals: Venture Capitalists Tell Their Stories,” Harvard Business School Press.
 Jon became a General Partner at BEDCO and was instrumental in helping to build BEDCO’s technology portfolio.

 In 2005, Jon conceived of the idea for Living Proof, applying technologies often used in medical applications to beauty products, and co-founded the company with Bob Langer and Amir Nashat.
-He served as Chairman since the founding and as CEO of the company from November 2010 through December 2011.
+He served as chairman since the founding and as CEO of the company from November 2010 through December 2011.
 Unilever acquired Living Proof in 2017.
 Jon is currently on the Board of JibJab Media.
-In prior years, Jon’s investments included: Allaire, American Superconductor, Avici Systems, Centra Software, Exchange.com, Mariner Health Care, Powersoft, Solidworks, Watermark, and Soho Natural Soda.
+In prior years, Jon’s investments included: Allaire, American Superconductor, Avici Systems, Centra Software, Exchange.com, EXOS, Mariner Health Care, Powersoft, Solidworks, Watermark, and Soho Natural Soda.
 In addition, Jon was one of the founders of the MIT $10K Entrepreneurship Competition (now, through inflation and several tech bubbles, the MIT $100K Entrepreneurship Competition).

 In 2015, Jon and Terry formed Polaris Founders Capital (“PFC”) to invest in the consumer and sports markets.
 Their PFC investments include Icelandic Provisions, which they co-founded and where Jon is Co-Chairman.